MA, MSc, UKCP

-Experienced psychotherapist based in the City of London and in Mayfair.
-I help individuals and couples find new ways of managing difficult feelings and relationships, as well as new sources of joy and confidence.
-Registered with AXA PPP, Aviva and Vitality insurance.
+Experienced psychotherapist working with individuals and couples.
+I can help you find new ways to manage difficult feelings, situations and relationships, as well as new sources of joy and confidence.
+Registered with AXA PPP, Aviva, Cigna and Vitality insurance.
+We can meet in person at my COVID-safe office (in Mayfair, near Bond St station), or online.

 I offer both short-term counselling for people in acute emotional crisis, and help with deeper and wider projects of personal growth, such as finding a new direction in life or healing an old trauma.
 Your therapy with me will be a joint effort - we will explore together how you became who you are today and develop ways of thinking, feeling and acting that will bring you more fulfilment.